Lysate Preparation: Why is RIPA Buffer Best for Western Blot

 What Goes into a Lysis Solution?

 A lysis solution contains the following components:

 The pH of the solution is critical.
 Proteins may precipitate or become unstable when the pH is outside of the physiological range.
 To avoid this situation, a buffer system such as Tris-HCl is recommended.
 Besides buffering solutions in this range, a Tris-HCl buffer preserves the physiological ionic strength and prevents the formation of insoluble products with other ions.
 A HEPES buffering system is another option.
 We recommend avoiding buffers with high concentrations of potassium, because these can precipitate proteins when sodium dodecyl sulfate (SDS) is present.

+Salts maintain the ionic strength of the solution which is needed to disrupt the molecular interactions in the sample.
+An optimal concentration of ionic salts is essential to disrupt cell membrane without damaging proteins of interest.
 When the salt ion concentration is too high, some proteins may precipitate.
 Additionally, when ion concentration is too high, a “smiley face” of band migration may result.